Related Topics

 5. Eggs

 Eggs have been a source of dietary controversy over the years due to cholesterol found in the yolk.
-However, skipping the yolk could deprive older adults of key nutrients such as vitamin B12, vitamin D, and selenium.
+However, skipping the yolk could deprive you of key nutrients such as vitamin B12, vitamin D, and selenium.
 Egg yolks also contain choline, a nutrient and neurotransmitter responsible for regulating mood and memory.

 6. Salmon